Kirsten Hargreaves – Registered Clinical Counsellor

 Kirsten is an Instructor at the University of the Fraser Valley, a volunteer with Mission Hospice Society with the children’s grief and loss camps and a Board member for Horse Tales Society in the Fraser Valley.
 She believes in treating the whole person and looks forward to meeting clients where they are at, supporting them in what brings them or their loved one to counselling.

-Kylie Bartel – Canadian Certified Counsellor *not taking new clients*
+Kylie Bartel – Canadian Certified Counsellor *Kylie is on a sabbatical beginning June 2019*

 Kylie is a Canadian Certified Counsellor (CCC) who has been working with children and youth for over ten years.
 She has her masters degree in counselling psychology from Trinity Western University and is passionate about integrating traditional and non-traditional therapeutic approaches to help clients who are struggling to reach their goals.
 Kylie has witnessed how the hands-on approach of working outdoors with horses helps to uncover strengths and abilities in youth that might be missed in traditional, office settings.
 She has found that equine facilitated psychotherapy can be particularly helpful for children and teenagers who struggle with anxiety, depression, attention, emotion regulation, trauma, grief, attachment disruption, social skills, and low self-esteem.

 Kylie loves being around animals and enjoys exploring the local trails with her horse.
 Kylie used to compete in horse jumping and three-day eventing but she has spent the past few years learning about western riding, liberty work, and natural horsemanship.
 She also enjoys other outdoor activities such as hiking, snowboarding, and kayaking.
 Kylie gets excited about connecting with nature and animals in order to help youth grow, heal, and thrive.

 Leann Hiebert – Behavioral Interventionist